brampat/security/techniques/passwords/README.md

 ### Hashing

-There are many hashing algorithms, some are more suited for passwords than others.
+There are many hash-functions, some are more suited for passwords than others.
 On top of that, some have been broken.
 Here's an overview

 | Algorithm                                      | Safe?   |